makerdao/community/content/en/learn/governance/module-dciam.md

 > 3. `0x4554482d41` becomes `0x4554482d41000000000000000000000000000000000000000000000000000000`

 ### 2. Input the Code into the DC-IAM Contract and Write
-Run the contract's `exec` function with the hexadecimal code for the vault type as the argument.
+Run the contract's `exec` method with the hexadecimal code for the vault type as the argument.
 This can be done [here](https://etherscan.io/address/0xc7bdd1f2b16447dcf3de045c4a039a60ec2f0ba3#writeContract).

 ![DC-IAM exec](https://i.imgur.com/pglxvKG.png)

-Running this function will effectively modify the Debt Ceiling for the given vault type, unless an increase is in order and the Ceiling Increase Cooldown has not yet passed.
+Running this method will effectively modify the Debt Ceiling for the given vault type, unless an increase is in order and the Ceiling Increase Cooldown has not yet passed.

 > To check the last time DC-IAM was executed on a given vault, see the [contract's events](https://etherscan.io/address/0xc7bdd1f2b16447dcf3de045c4a039a60ec2f0ba3#events) and look for the relevant vault type hex code (next to ``[topic1]``) and for the execution date date. `tty` is currently set to 12 hours.
 >